JonathanC8/Calculator/README.md

  # V0.2.1:

-    -Now with GUI using the Dear ImGui library and OpenGL api -No new Calculation features
+  - Now with GUI using the Dear ImGui library and OpenGL api
+  - No new Calculation features
-    -Re-organized the repository.
+  - Re-organized the repository.

 Roadmap: